Ian Smith: Backbencher

 Because of Southern Rhodesia's small size and lack of major controversies, its unicameral parliament then sat only twice a year, for about three months in total, holding discussions in the afternoons either side of a half-hour break for tea on the lawn.
 Smith's early parliamentary commitments in Salisbury therefore did not detract greatly from his ranching.
 His maiden speech to the Legislative Assembly, in November 1948, concerned the Union of South Africa Trade Agreement Bill, then at its second reading.
 He was slow to make an impact in parliament—most of his early contributions related to farming and mining—but his exertions within the party won him Stockil's respect and confidence.
 Janet ran Gwenoro during Smith's absences, and gave birth to his only biological child, Alec, in Gwelo on 20 May 1949.
 Smith also served as a Presbyterian elder.

 The pursuit of full dominion status was then regarded as something of a non-issue by most Southern Rhodesian politicians.
 They viewed themselves as virtually independent already; they lacked only the foreign affairs portfolio and taking this on would mean having to shoulder the expense for high commissions and embassies overseas.
 Huggins and the United Party instead pursued an initially semi-independent Federation with Northern Rhodesia and Nyasaland, two protectorates directly administered from London, with the hope of ultimately creating a single, united dominion in south-central Africa.

-Smith was one of the few to raise the independence issue at this time, according to his memoirs because his "instinct and training told me to be prepared for every contingency".
+Smith was one of the few to raise the independence issue at this time.
 During the Federation debate in the House of Assembly, he posited that since Southern Rhodesia was effectively choosing Federation over independence, a clause should be inserted into the bill guaranteeing Southern Rhodesia dominion status in the event of a Federal break-up.
 The United Party rejected this on the grounds that the Federation had to be declared indissoluble so it could raise loans.
 Smith was uncertain about the Federal project, but publicly supported it after the mostly white electorate approved it in a referendum in April 1953.
 He told the Rhodesia Herald that now it had been decided to pursue Federation, it was in Southern Rhodesia's best interests for everybody to try to make it succeed.
-He and other Rhodesia Party politicians joined the new Federal Party, headed by Huggins and Northern Rhodesia's Sir Roy Welensky, on 29 April 1953.
+He and other Rhodesia Party politicians joined the new Federal Party, headed by Huggins and Northern Rhodesia's Welensky, on 29 April 1953.